Arkengarthdale: History

 By the end of the 16th century the Earls of Richmond had died out and Arkengarthdale and New Forest reverted to the Crown.
 In 1473, Edward IV had granted the lordship of the area to his brother, Richard, Duke of Gloucester, and when Richard eventually succeeded to the throne in 1483, the manor became a crown property.
 Attempts by Crown agents to change the leases of the 55 tenants of small-holdings in the area led to protracted disputes.
 In 1628 the Crown, in an attempt to clear its debts, sold Arkengarthdale as well as other estates to the City of London.
 In 1656 the valley was bought by Charles Bathurst, who was Oliver Cromwell's doctor.

-The estate remained in the Bathurst family for four generations, John, Theodore & Charles, until in 1740 it was inherited by Charles' three great-granddaughters.
+The estate remained in the Bathurst family for four generations, John, Theodore and Charles, until in 1740 it was inherited by Charles's three great-granddaughters.
 At that time married women were not allowed to own property so the estate belonged to their husbands.

 In 1770 the turnpike road from Reeth to Brough via Tan Hill was opened.
 This greatly reduced the cost of transporting lead and coal from the mines since carts could be used instead of pack-horse trains.

 Between 1808 and 1811 a London banker, George Brown of Stockton, bought all three parts of the estate.

-Before his death in 1814 Brown had rebuilt the school and laid plans for a new church.
+Before his death in 1814, Brown had rebuilt the school and laid plans for a new church.
 The estate was inherited by his sister and his second sister's husband Rev John Gilpin, vicar of Stockton.